csf8167/Data-Bootcamp-Midterm-Project/README.md

 Below are the names of the files, to simplify navigation:

-Data Bootcamp Midterm Project.ipynb - main google collab notebook containing the code, dataframes, graphs and preliminary analysis
+Data Bootcamp Midterm Project(3).ipynb - main google collab notebook containing the code, dataframes, graphs and preliminary analysis

 Data Bootcamp Midterm SP 26.pdf - document containing a writeup summary of the findings and an analysis of each metric considered